 The changes modern civilization has brought about, which connect our daily lives with the virtual world more and more, push us to acquire necessary skills in using digital technologies.
 Digital competence, as recommended by the European Commission, is currently one of eight key competences for lifelong learning.

 Digital competences can be defined as the safe, critical and responsible use of ICT for learning, working and active participation in society.
 They refer to the conscious, competent, but also creative use of the entire spectrum of digital technologies, including:

 These areas are the key components of the Digital Competence Framework for Citizens, also known as DigComp 2.0.
 It identifies 21 framework competences for each area.
 Achieving proficiency in these competences enables full participation in a range of specific social contexts, which are now largely defined by the new digital technologies.

-European Commission report, JRS IPTS – DIGCOMP: A Framework for Developing and Understanding Digital Competence in Europe; digital competence areas: Information, 2.
+Raport Komisji Europejskiej, JRC IPTS – DIGCOMP: A Framework for Developing and Understanding Digital Competence in Europe; obszar kompetencji cyfrowych: 1.
+Information, 2.
 Communication, 3.
 Content Creation, 4.
 Safety, 5.
 Problem Solving.

-The European Digital Certificate signifies the completion of a curriculum compatible with both versions of the DIGCOMP Framework – version 1.0., as well as the latest version, 2.0., both in commercial training courses and those subsidized by European Union funds.
-The European Digital Certificate follows the guidelines of the Polish Ministry of Development, in force since 1 January 2018, for training programmes subsidized by European Union funds.
-Detailed guidelines have been included in the following document: “Guidelines for the Implementation of Projects Subsidized from the European Social Fund in the Area of Education in the Years 2014-2020.”
+European Digital Certificates allow you to implement a curriculum compliant with both versions of the DIGCOMP 1.0 Framework and the latest 2.0, and the acquired knowledge can be implemented both during commercial training and co-financed by the European Union.
+The European Digital Certificate certificates are in line with the guidelines of the Ministry of Development, in force since January 1, 2018 for training conducted with EU funding.
+These guidelines are described in detail in the study: "Guidelines for the implementation of projects with the participation of the European Social Fund in the area of education for 2014-2020".